Jump to topic

 Benefits of Whitening: Professional teeth whitening is a cheaper, less invasive option than veneers.
 Both veneers and whitening are completely safe.
 However, once a dentist places a permanent veneer over your tooth, it cannot be removed.

-Benefits of Veneers: When patients have large gaps between their teeth or overcrowding, veneers are able to resolve the issues within a few office visits.
+Benefits of Veneers: When patients have large gaps between their teeth or overcrowding, veneers resolve the issues within a few office visits.
 Orthodontic treatment, such as braces or clear aligners, can take up to 18 months to fully complete, while aligners take about 20 weeks.
 You must also visit the office more often for check-ups while receiving orthodontic treatment.

 Benefits of Orthodontics: While orthodontic treatment takes longer, it is sometimes the best option for patients, especially children.
 This is because braces reposition the jaw, fix a patient’s bite, and correct other jaw issues.
 Veneers are typically used for cosmetic reasons.